piariane/fse-open_science/topics_to_discuss.md

 preregistered articles (e.g. percentage of null findings)?
 (Richel suggestion)
 - DORA declaration and how to reward open science (Pi would like to prepare a presentation on DORA declaration)
 - Open Peer Review (suggestion by Malvin)
+- "Journal club" style discussion - everyone reads an interesting article and we discuss it.